Key Takeaways:

 • If the assignee’s actions or omissions cause harm to the creator’s reputation, the creator has the right to seek damages, provided such actions occur before the assignment term expires.

-The assignment of copyright is a crucial aspect of copyright law that involves the transfer of ownership rights from the original owner to another party.
+The assignment of copyright is an important aspect of copyright law that involves the transfer of ownership rights from the original owner to another party.

 This transfer can be complete or partial, depending on the terms agreed upon between the parties involved.